 But in reality not all safety measures are equally important.
 Some of them increase safety significantly, like removing cars or lowering their speed.
 Some of them increase safety only marginally, like bicycle helmets.

-We need to really understand this if we want the accident rates to go down.
+We need to really understand this if we want the crash rates to go down.